guanjue/S3V2_IDEAS_ESMP/inoutput_for_S3V2_IDEAS_pipeline.txt

 ```
 time bash run_S3V2_IDEAS_ESMP.sh
 ```
-##### The package will generated several whole genome matrix which require large memory.
+##### The pipeline will generated several whole genome matrix which require large memory.
 ##### For example, a system has 7 epigenetic features in 21 cell types in human, we used 30GB memories and 4 threads to run the S3V2-IDEAS pipeline.
 It will take around 25 hours to be done.
 ##### Other systems and the computing time that we have tried have been shown in the following table: